mvolkmann/web-translate/README.md

 can be manually entered in language-specific JSON files like `es.json` (for Spanish) and `fr.json` (for French).
-However as we will see next, these files can be generated using the Google Translate API.
+However as we will see next, these files can be generated using one of the supported translation services.

 In some cases it may be desirable to use different translations.
 Those provided by the translation service can be overridden by